Ikarthikmb/ikarthikmb.github.io/_posts/2021-07-06-wallace_tree_esim-circuit.md

+---
+layout: post
-# Implementation of a CMOS 3-bit Wallace Tree Multiplier using SKY130 PDK with eSim
+title: "Implementation of a CMOS 3-bit Wallace Tree Multiplier using SKY130 PDK with eSim"
+categories: project
+---

+#

 A Wallace multiplier is a digital circuit which multiplies two integers in binary format.
 It uses half and full adders to sum